NathanZimmy/MEGR-2156-Lab/docs/Labs/L04/index.md

 <img width="463" height="284" alt="image" src="https://github.com/user-attachments/assets/7c445d27-0c1f-432b-be18-c78f81deb075" />

 Next, I mirrored the inner and outer surfaces of the arch sketch about the centerline.
 This, however, did not work and caused my sketch to be unsolvable, and I wasn't able to find out why, so I moved on to doing it the long way and drawing the other side of the arches.
 It was easy because SolidWorks allows me to set the points for the spline on the same axis as the other points I previously set.
+I wasn't worried about setting the angles of the arches equal to each other here because I am going to change them next.

 <img width="740" height="317" alt="image" src="https://github.com/user-attachments/assets/a3881a5c-a1c4-4ba8-9f0b-a14a91296614" />